After Your Transition

 After your transition from Forefront Online Protection for Exchange (FOPE) to Exchange Online Protection (EOP) is complete, you can become more familiar with administering your EOP service.
 The following video illustrates the steps contained in this topic.

-If at any time during the transition an issue was encountered, and we were not able to transition a setting or policy, we will automatically create a migration report and inform you of the error.
-Not everyone will receive a migration report.
-If a migration report was generated, you will be able to view it after you have signed in to the Office 365 admin center.
-The migration report will be located under the service overview.
+We recommend that you view the migration report that details all the changes that were made to your settings when moving them from FOPE to EOP.
+If at any time during the transition an error was encountered, and we were not able to transition a setting or policy, this information will appear in the report.
+To access your report click View your Migration Report.
+You will be redirected to sign in to the Office 365 admin center.
+The migration report is located under the service overview.

 If your MX record currently points to FOPE, for example, MX = mail.global.frontbridge.com, you will need to update your MX record to point to the new service so that your inbound email flows through EOP rather than FOPE.